SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

     them, so they all have mean 0 and standard deviation 1.
 This means the vertical number is trickier to interpret (number of standard deviations away from the mean), but you can see whether the curves have the same _shape_.
-- note that in all waves, a peak in the black RNA points leads to peaks in red cases and green deaths, but _by different amounts in each wave_.
+- Note that in all waves, a peak in the black RNA points leads to peaks in red cases and green deaths, but _by different amounts in each wave_.
 In the first wave, there were a lot of deaths, but in the 3rd Omicron wave there were fewer.
 The waves are _different_.